slothoth/Fall-From-Heaven/README.md

   ##### Svartalfar
   - [ ] summoned units being "illusions", heal after combat, but cant kill enemy units, only damage up to 90%
   - [x] Recon units (scout, skirmisher etc.) get a damage buff on attack, but not on defense
-  - [ ] Rework of "can kidnap great people in cities, as not a thing in civ vi"

   #### BullshitHard:
   ##### Mercurians: